osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

   - ooEstablish criteria that will guide decisions about the use of technology to support the overall content and engagement strategy of the organization
   - ooReview and guide the digital content and engagement strategy plan to ensure alignment with organizational goals and resource allocations
 - Provide oversight for the implementation of the content management system and customer relationship management system
-  - Support the Digital Content and Engagement (DCE) Strategy Team and have decision authority for approving strategy recommendations and resource allocations
+  - Support the Navigator Digital Strategy Team and have decision authority for approving strategy recommendations and resource allocations

 ## Suggested Focus for 2019